-Our newsletter subscriber’s top two email clients are Outlook 07 and iPhone, opposite ends of the rendering spectrum.
-So while the gradient in my recent webinar invite looked sweet under iOS, with background images stripped out it appeared guillotined in Outlook.
+Our top two email clients Outlook 07 and the iPhone sit on opposite ends of the rendering spectrum.
+So while the gradient in my recent webinar invite looked great under iOS, with background images stripped out the edges (below left) appeared guillotined in Outlook.

 Different creative for Outlook users

-This capability has me thinking about the problems you could solve by serving alternate images to desktop and mobile users.
-Particularly retailers, who typically use one large hero image.
-The downside is extra prep.
-Though you’d still send the one HTML file, but with a dynamic image URL.
+This capability started me thinking about the problems you could solve by serving alternate images to desktop and mobile users, particularly retailers who typically use one hero image.

-Legibility - Banana Republic’s desktop layout becomes unreadable when scaled down (left).
+Banana Republic’s desktop email becomes unreadable when scaled down (left).
 The text is too small, CTA’s tiny and photo detail is lost in translation.
 You could create an alternative mobile image as seen on the right, with legible text and product photos that retain details.

-Emphasis - Compare the email on the left with Gap’s mobile site on the right.
-It’s the same creative, given a different treatment.
-Not only are elements designed for touch, the store locator is given increased prominence.
-We can finesse our content to better serve mobile users; in this AE email you could emphasize the short code.
+Compare the Gap email on the left with Gap’s mobile site on the right.
+It’s the same content just given a different treatment.
+On the mobile site not only are elements designed for touch, the store locator is given increased prominence.
+We could finesse our content to better serve mobile users.

-Image resizing: In the Gap email above, the hero image is 109k compared to 38k on the mobile site.
-I looked at 50 retail emails, and found 258.4K to be the average weight of the images.
-Ideally you’d serve smaller resolution images to mobile users, increasing download speed and reducing data charges.
+In the Gap email above, the hero image is 109KB compared to 38KB on the mobile site.
+I looked at 50 retail emails, and found 257.5KB to be the average image weight.
+Ideally you’d serve smaller images to mobile users, increasing download speed and reducing data charges.

 Why not just use Media Queries?

 While writing this I’m working on a welcome series that uses media queries, I’m a fan.
-Nevertheless there are limitations with image replacement.
+Nevertheless there are limitations with image management.

-Performance: Using @media, your desktop images get downloaded along with the mobile images.
-So instead of a 50K download it’s a 300K download.
+Using @media your desktop images get downloaded along with the mobile images.
+So instead of a 50K download on mobile it’s a 300K download.
 Same if you hide a large desktop image, while not visible it’s still downloaded.
-With DIS, you only request the small mobile image.
-Resizing is done server-side, not on the users mobile browser.
-When streaming, you can also adjust image compression, depending on the bandwidth.
+With dynamic images you’d only download the small mobile image.
+Re-sizing is done server-side not on the users mobile browser.
+Also when streaming you can adjust image compression depending on the available bandwidth.

-Support: Media queries are not supported in IE8 and below, older BlackBerrys, anything below Firefox 3.5, WP7 and most desktop clients like Outlook and some mobile apps such as Gmail.
-EmailonAcid found Android media query support to be, “buggy to say the very least” on Android.
-Dynamic images have universal support.
+Media queries have limited support in desktop clients like Outlook and some mobile apps such as Gmail.
+EmailonAcid found Android media query support to be, “buggy to say the very least”, dynamic images have universal support.

-Capabilities: Dynamic images are programmable and assembled on-the-fly.
-You can update time-sensitive offers after send or generate images based on time of day and location e.g. If its 7am on the East Coast and your on an iPhone - heck and the weather is cold - generate this image on open.
+Dynamic images are programmable and assembled on-the-fly.
+You can update time-sensitive offers after send or generate images based on time of day and location e.g. If its 7am on the East Coast and your on an iPhone - heck and the weather is cold - generate this image.

-Media queries are a thing of beauty if you want to rework your CSS.
-I plan to use them in conjunction with DIS.
-They’re also free if you know how to use them.
+Media queries are a thing of beauty, they’re also free if you know how to use them.
 But there are solid reasons why mobile web devs have started to build responsive image solutions to manage their image assets.